 We are excited to begin a wonderful learning journey where our creativity and confidence grows every day.
 In Reception, children learn through play and exploration that helps them develop important skills across all learning.
-Every child is encouraged to become independent, kind and enthusiastic learners.
+Every child is encouraged to become independent, kind and enthusiastic learner.

 Time to get our bodies moving with the theme Buses for the PE lesson.
 The children had to follow instructions and move safely when playing tagging games.
 We had to imagine we were driving buses holding onto a steering wheel jogging around the space following the teacher's instruction.